duxetech/PopularNews/README.md

 UI Tests done using XCUITest Framework.

-Sonar enabled for Code coverage for UITests and Unit Tests.
+SonarQube enabled for Code coverage for UITests and Unit Tests.